 On December 20, 2005 and February 3, 2006, the Attorney General of the State of New York served the Company with requests for information in connection with an industry-wide investigation as to whether the practices of industry participants concerning the pricing of digital music downloads violate Section 1 of the Sherman Act, New York State General Business Law §§ 340 et seq., New York Executive Law §63(12), and related statutes.
 On February 28, 2006, the Antitrust Division of the U.S. Department of Justice served the Company with a request for information in the form of a Civil Investigative Demand as to whether its activities relating to the pricing of digitally downloaded music violate Section 1 of the Sherman Act.
 The Company has provided documents and other information in response to these requests and intends to continue to fully cooperate with the New York Attorney General's and Department of Justice's industry-wide inquiries.
 Subsequent to the announcements of the above governmental investigations, more than thirty putative class action lawsuits concerning the pricing of digital music downloads have been filed.
 On August 15, 2006, the Judicial Panel on Multidistrict Litigation consolidated these actions for pre-trial proceedings in the Southern District of New York.
 The consolidated amended complaint, filed on April 13, 2007, alleges conspiracy among record companies to delay the release of their content for digital distribution, inflate their pricing of CDs and fix prices for digital downloads.
 The complaint seeks unspecified compensatory, statutory and treble damages.
-All defendants, including the Company intends to defend against these lawsuits vigorously, but is unable to predict the outcome of these suits.
-Any litigation the Company may become involved in as a result of the inquiries of the Attorney General and Department of Justice, regardless of the merits of the claim, could be costly and divert the time and resources of management.
+All defendants, including the Company, filed a motion to dismiss the consolidated amended complaint on July 30, 2007.
+That motion will likely be argued during the latter part of 2007.
+The Company intends to defend against these lawsuits vigorously, but is unable to predict the outcome of these suits.
+Any litigation the Company may become involved in as a result of the inquiries of the Attorney General and Department of Justice, regardle